Adolis García Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to rank 13th in baseball in home runs surrendered (90 total, 1.1 per game).
+- The Astros rank 12th in baseball in home runs surrendered (91 total, 1.1 per game).

-- Dubin takes the mound for his first start of the season for the Astros.
+- Javier gets the start for the Astros, his 17th of the season.
+He is 7-1 with a 3.72 ERA and 78 strikeouts in 87 2/3 innings pitched.

-- The 27-year-old righty came out of the bullpen in his most recent outing this season, one of two appearances so far.
+- In his last appearance on Wednesday, the righty threw four innings against the St. Louis Cardinals, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.